-Family of woman killed by Minneapolis police hires Castile family attorney
+Minneapolis police: Fatal shooting 'should not have happened'

 - "All we want to do is bring Justine home to Australia," Justine Ruszczyk's family says

-- Ruszczyk was killed by a police officer after calling 911 to report a possible sexual assault

-(CNN)Justine Ruszczyk's relatives say they're still stunned the bride-to-be was killed by police -- and they've hired an attorney with experience handling controversial police-involved shootings.
+Ruszczyk's relatives say they're still stunned the bride-to-be was killed by police -- and they've hired an attorney with experience handling police-involved shootings.

 "We are still trying to come to terms with this tragedy and we are struggling to understand how and why this could happen," the family said in the statement released to CNN affiliate Sky News Australia.